rfdonnelly/rfdonnelly.github.io-source/content/posts/using-tree-sitter-parsers-in-rust.md

 git commit -m "Add tree-sitter-verilog"
 ```

-Generate the parser:
+## Generate the Parser

 ```sh
 cd tree-sitter-verilog
 npm install
 ```

-This installs the necessary dependencies (e.g the Tree Sitter CLI) and generates the C-based Verilog parser in the `tree-sitter-verilog/src/` directory.
+This installs the Tree-sitter CLI and runs `tree-sitter generate` which executes the grammar Javascript to generate the grammar JSON then generates the C-based parser.
+The parser is written to the `tree-sitter-verilog/src/` directory.

-## Use the Grammar
+## Use the Parser

 Edit the contents of `src/main.rs` to be the following: